How back reaction, hydrogen transport, and capillarity control the performance of hydrogen release from liquid organic carriers: Introduction

 \section{Introduction}

 Hydrogen has emerged as a promising candidate for clean energy storage and transport, playing a key role in the transition towards a sustainable energy future~\cite{staffell_role_2019,singla_hydrogen_2021,GreenH2Review2023}.
-However, the practical challenges in hydrogen storage and transportation remain significant: hydrogen being a highly flammable gas, its storage in large quantities requires expert knowledge and dedicated infrastructures.
+However, the practical challenges in hydrogen storage and transportation remain significant: since hydrogen is a highly flammable gas, its storage in large quantities requires expert knowledge and dedicated infrastructures.
 A potential solution lies in the use of Liquid Organic Hydrogen Carriers (LOHCs): compounds that can chemically bind and release hydrogen in a reversible way~\cite{taube_system_1983,newson_seasonal_1998,teichmann2011future,heublein_hydrogen_2020,rao2020potential,sekine_recent_2021,jo_recent_2022}.
 By this method, hydrogen is chemically bonded to the LOHC molecules during the hydrogenation reaction, allowing for safe and efficient storage at ambient conditions.
 When needed, hydrogen can be released from the LOHC molecules using the dehydrogenation reaction and utilized for various applications.

-Both hydrogenation and dehydrogenation of LOHC compounds require the use of a catalyst, usually in the form of metallic nano-particles embedded in a porous support (catalytic pellet) ~\cite{salman2022catalysis,KWAK2021114124}.
+Both hydrogenation and dehydrogenation of LOHC compounds require the use of a catalyst, usually in the form of metallic nanoparticles embedded in a porous support (catalytic pellet) ~\cite{salman2022catalysis,KWAK2021114124}.

 The overall performance of a catalytic pellet is determined by the interplay of the intrinsic kinetics at the catalyst active sites and the transport of reactants and products.
 Transport phenomena are particularly important for easily reversible reactions, for which accumulation of products shifts the chemical equilibrium locally and can slow down the reaction or stop it completely~\cite{kao1968effectiveness,rios2023revisiting}.
 This is indeed the case for hydrogenation/dehydrogenation of LOHC compounds: at the same temperature, both hydrogenation and dehydrogenation may occur depending on its current degree of hydrogenation of the LOHC mixture and on the partial pressure of hydrogen in contact with the liquid~\cite{durr2021experimental,jorschick2017hydrogen}.
 Therefore, we can expect the local concentration of dissolved hydrogen to have a significant impact on the efficiency of hydrogen production.